alexchristy/PyOPN/CONTRIBUTING.md

 # Contributing

 Pull requests, bug reports, and all other forms of contribution are welcomed and highly encouraged! :octocat:

+***Note:** Make sure to make a PR against this repository and not the originally forked repository*

 ## Project Stucture